mpritchardESTM/esteemedio.github.io/_posts/2020-08-04-5-tips-to-find-a-web-developer-for-your-business.md

 ### WordPress Contractors

-[WordPress Contractors](https://app.wpcontractors.com "Visit WordPress Contractors") is perfect for businesses looking for WordPress developers with and without niches.
+[WordPress Contractors](https://app.wpcontractors.com "Visit WordPress Contractors"){:target='_blank'} is perfect for businesses looking for WordPress developers with and without niches.
 They have job postings as well as different size plans that can help you find the web experts you are looking for.

 ### UpWork